 HOSPITALS AND CLINICS

-Good medical facilties do exist in Bolivia, but the quality of the services they provide and the availability of essential medical technology vary greatly.
-For the most part, avoid state-run hospitals and clinics as they usually have only the minimum necessary medical equipment and often run short medications and vaccinations.
-Waiting times are extremely long.
+Good medical facilities do exist in Bolivia, but the quality of the services they provide and the availability of essential medical technology vary greatly.
+For the most part, avoid state-run hospitals and clinics other than for basic first aid needs, as they usually have only the minimum necessary medical equipment and often run short medications and vaccinations.
+Waiting times can be extremely long, and appointments are needed unless you use the emergency room.

 Ambulance service is minimal in Bolivia as well.
-The following are the best hospitals and clinics in Santa Cruz.
-I’ve actually used each and every one of these at some point for various reasons, so below each I’ve added my impression of the quality and services.
-The US Embassy in La Paz provides this additional list of medical resources in Cochabamba, La Paz and Santa Cruz.
+The following are some of the best hospitals and clinics in Santa Cruz.
+The US Embassy (which is based in La Paz) also provides this list of additional medical resources in other cities and regions of Bolivia.

 HOSPITAL URBARI is modern and clean, the staff are courteous, knowledgeable and very attentive, and the doctors are excellent.
 Medical instruments and technology are very adequate.
 Minimal waiting times, even in emergencies.
 Probably the best hospital in Santa Cruz.